 This student handbook is intended to be a supplement to the orientation materials provided to new students and The New School for Social Research Catalogue, both of which are available from the Admissions Office.
 For more general information please consult the Orientation Manual.
-For information concerning The New School for Social Research wide academic requirements, please consult the attached appendix.
+For information concerning divisional academic requirements, please consult the attached appendix.
 This handbook provides information of interest to Philosophy students alone.
-For those of you who are new to The New School for Social Research, this Philosophy Student handbook will offer a brief introduction to the Department, its faculty, a detailed discussion of degree requirements, as well as an introduction to student activities in the department.
+For those of you who are new to The New School for Social Research, this Philosophy student handbook will offer a brief introduction to the department, its faculty, a detailed discussion of degree requirements, and an introduction to student activities in the department.